mozmark/WebRTC-codelab/README.md

 &lt;/div&gt;
 </pre>

-3. Add the JavaScript from [code/step3.html]().
+3. Add the JavaScript from [complete/step3.html](https://bitbucket.org/webrtc/codelab/src/9681a4376644/complete/step3.html).

-This code does a lot:
+This code does a lot!:

-* Get the local description: a description (in SDP format) of local media conditions.
+* Get and share local and remote descriptions: metadata (in SDP format) of local media conditions.
-* Get a local ICE candidate: network information.
+* Get and share ICE candidates: network information.
-* Exchange descriptions and candidates.
-* Pass the local stream to the remotePeerConnection.
+* Pass the local stream to the remote _RTCPeerConnection_.

 ### Bonus points